 Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when Venofer is injected.

 You will be watched closely for at least 30 minutes to make sure you do not have an allergic reaction.

 You will need frequent medical tests to help your doctor determine how long to treat you with Venofer.

 What happens if I miss a dose?

-Call your doctor if you miss an appointment for your Venofer.
+Call your doctor for instructions if you miss an appointment for your Venofer injection.